Welcome to All Worlds Wayfarer

-We're especially fond of: High fantasy without traditional genre races or creatures; fantasy or science fiction that crosses over with horror; unusual takes on common sub-genres (such as post-apocalyptic); rare sub-genres (such as biopunk, solarpunk, or Gothic fantasy); themes exploring identity, purpose, or existence; stories centering platonic relationships; diverse and LGBTQIA+ characters; #OwnVoices; genre-blending stories.
+We're especially fond of: High fantasy without traditional genre races or creatures; fantasy or science fiction that crosses over with horror; unusual takes on common sub-genres (such as post-apocalyptic); rare sub-genres (such as biopunk, solarpunk, cosmic horror, or Gothic fantasy); themes exploring identity, purpose, or existence; stories centering platonic relationships; diverse and LGBTQIA+ characters; #OwnVoices; genre-blending stories.
 What we crave most, however, is sincerity, meaning, and intensity.

 We publish in the adult, new adult, and young adult age ranges.

 We don't publish poetry, non-fiction, or excerpts from longer works at this time.

 To ensure that your story is considered, please adhere to our guidelines.

 For magazine issues, we consider stories in two word count categories: